Jarmo Jääskeläinen

-Jarmo Jääskeläinen (2 August 1937 – 2 January 2022) was a Finnish journalist, producer and director of documentary films.
+(2 August 1937 – 2 January 2022) was a Finnish journalist, producer and director of documentary films.
 He was known especially for his documentaries on Poland.

 Career

 Jääskeläinen started his career in London, broadcasting for the Finnish service in the BBC World Service.
 From there he moved to Poland, where he studied in the Łódź Film School from 1965 on.
 From 1967 on he worked as the Polish correspondent for the Finnish Broadcasting Corporation YLE.
 When he returned to Finland, he worked as a producer and director of documentary films.
 At YLE, he founded the programme Dokumenttiprojekti, the slot for documentary films, and he was its head from 1990 to 1997.

 Jääskeläinen included in Dokumenttiprojekti not only works of Finnish documentarists, but also those of foreign directors.
 YLE thus gained a strong reputation as a place to show documentaries.
-The centerpieces of Jääskeläinen's works are critical documentaries on Poland, such as Ylioppilaan kuolema (‘The death of a student’) and Messu isänmaan puolesta (‘A mass for fatherland’).
+The centerpieces of Jääskeläinen's works are critical documentaries on Poland, such as Ylioppilaan kuolema ('The death of a student') and Messu isänmaan puolesta ('A mass for fatherland').